 Devices granted an exemption may only be used at facilities that have an established institutional review committee, and the humanitarian use must be approved by the committee before use can begin.

 Additional information on Humanitarian Use Devices.

 Do the IDE regulations apply to in vitro diagnostic devices?

 Many in vitro diagnostic (IVD) devices are exempt from the IDE regulations.
-Under section §812.2(c) of the IDE regulation, studies exempt from the IDE regulation include diagnostic devices if the testing:
+Under section §812.2(c) of the IDE regulations, studies exempt from the IDE regulations include diagnostic devices if the testing:

 - is noninvasive;